 Once you've decided, you can use our example projects as a starting point.
 They're written in JavaScript and show exactly how the login is set up end-to-end:

-User login example: https://github.com/neetozone/neeto-jwt-demo-js/pull/1
+Team member login example: https://github.com/neetozone/neeto-jwt-demo-js/pull/1

-Consumer login example: https://github.com/neetozone/neeto-jwt-demo-js/pull/2
+Customer login example: https://github.com/neetozone/neeto-jwt-demo-js/pull/2

 Using a different language or framework?
 No problem.
 You can build your own version using our source code as a guide: https://github.com/neetozone/neeto-jwt/tree/main/js/src